 What are the opening hours for Scat Cat’s Club Lounge?

-This café is open between 5 pm and 12 am.
+This café is open between 7 am and 11 pm and the lounge from 5 pm to 12 am.

 It operates as a jazz bar during the evening, so it’s a wonderful place to relax with a few beignets and cocktails.

 But if you just want to grab a beignet, feel free to swing by for breakfast and pack your delicious donut away in your park bag!

 Yes, allergy-friendly beignets are currently available at Disney World.